HanssonMagnus/HanssonMagnus.github.io/_posts/2018-01-12-How-to-get-a-job-101.md

 There is also a LinkedIn job mobile app which makes it easy to check for positions every day.
 Furthermore, one can subscribe to job categories, keywords and so on.
 Sometimes jobs posted on LinkedIn have an easy apply function, in which one can apply directly with one's LinkedIn profile.
 This allows for a fast and parallel application process.
-In fact, with this functionality one could write a script automatically applying to jobs ;)

 Quite frankly I definitely had most success using LinkedIn and after a while I didn't use any other job engines.